Orthogonal-Research-Lab/fQXI-Essays/Undecidability, Uncomputability, and Unpredictability/Essay.md

 If "a theory is a metaphor between model and data", as Julian Jaynes said [JJ], the relationship between data and models itself can be a challenge.

 One class of such problems are known as "wicked" problems [3].
+Wicked problems incorporate many different types of system, but have been characterized by large social problems such as a planned economy or systems with many parallel components.
+A particular feature of wicked problems is that some of the variables and phenomena needed to characterize the problem are not predictable.
+While it is tempting to suggest that these phenomena are simply exist in a chaotic regime, it is more likely that unpredictable components are variables that produces unstructured data in a system that exhibits structure.

 #### Un-physical problems (no physical analogue)
 We often use physical analogues to address complex biological and social problems (the "velocity" of spent money, "jet engines" to propel organisms through water or air, "gas" models of social interactions).
 But how physical are these systems, and do analogues provide insight?
 In cases such as Psychophysics, there is an interaction with physical processes.
 It may also be that such metaphors rest on problems and systems that are easy to quantify and symbolize.